NEC in Premature Babies: Symptoms, Risks & Formula Claims

 Yes.
 Statutes of limitations can limit how long you have to file a claim.
 In many states the clock starts around the time of diagnosis, treatment, or discovery that formula may have contributed to your child's condition.
 Talking with a lawyer quickly can help you avoid missing important deadlines.

-This page is for informational purposes.
+This page is for general information only.
 OpenClassActions.com is not a law firm and is not a claims administrator.
-For legal advice speak with an attorney licensed in your state.
+For legal advice, speak with an attorney licensed in your state.